 With less time spent doing an exhausting daily commute, workers tend to be less stressed, more motivated, and more productive.

-Almost overnight, workers were given choices that didn’t exist before, and this has resulted in a mass reconsideration of what they want – and what they don’t want – in their working life.
+Workers now have choices that didn’t exist before, and this has resulted in a mass reconsideration of what they want – and what they don’t want – in their working life.

 Another potential benefit of hybrid hiring is increased diversity, equality, and inclusion throughout an organization’s workforce.